-57 The instruments and facilities comprising the Banks' operational framework (reserves scheme, standing facilities and OMOs) are governed by a single set of legal documentation, published on the Bank of England website and updated from time to time.
-(20) The documentation includes the eligibility criteria for participants, the Terms and Conditions for the Bank's facilities, and the Bank's Operating Procedures.
+The instruments and facilities comprising the Bank's operational framework (reserves scheme, standing facilities and OMOs) are governed by a set of

+- legal documentation, published on the Bank of England website and updated from time to time.
+24 The documentation includes the eligibility criteria for participants, the Terms and Conditions for the Bank's facilities, and the Bank's Operating Procedures. - 65 In addition, OMO counterparties wishing, in due course, to participate in the Bank's OMOs to purchase foreign currency bonds swapped into sterling will be required to sign the Bank's pro-forma ISDA Master Agreement, reflecting the Bank's specific requirements for those open market operations. - 66 Institutions meeting the relevant eligibility criteria may apply to join the reserves scheme (which requires signing up for standing facilities) and/or to become an OMO counterparty and/or to sign up for standing facilities.
+Application forms are available from: The Head of Sterling Markets Division, Bank England, Threadneedle Street, London EC2R 8AH.
-(19) The pro forma guarantee is available on the Bank's website at www.bankofengland.co.uk/markets/money/documentation.

-(20) The Documentation is available at www.bankofengland.co.uk/markets/money/documentation.
+24 The Documentation is available at www.bankofengland.co.uk/markets/money/documentation.

-- 58 Institutions meeting the relevant eligibility criteria may apply to join the reserves scheme (which requires signing up for standing facilities) and/or to become an OMO counterparty and/or to sign up for standing facilities.
-Application forms are available from: The Head of Sterling Markets Division, Bank of England, Threadneedle Street, London EC2R 8AH. - 59 Applicants for the reserves scheme will be asked to complete a period of familiarisation with the operation of a reserves account over a number of simulated maintenance periods using a test system and to demonstrate their ability to move funds on and off their 'live' reserves account.
-Applicants to become an OMO counterparty or for standing facility access will be asked to complete one or more practice transactions, possibly using different collateral types, to establish their operational capability.
+67 Applicants for the reserves scheme will be asked to complete a period of familiarisation with the operation of a reserves account over a number of simulated maintenance periods using a test system and to demonstrate their ability to move funds on and off their 'live' reserves account.
+In order to establish their operational capacity, applicants to become an OMO counterparty will be asked to complete one or more practice operations using the Bank's electronic tendering system (Btender).
+Applicants to become an OMO counterparty, or for standing facility access, will be asked to complete one or more practice securities deliveries, using different security types if appropriate.
 Applicants incorporated outside the United Kingdom will be asked for a legal opinion on their capacity to enter into transactions with the Bank.
-Once the Bank has approved an application, it will send the applicant an

-Admissions letter.
-By counter-signing the letter and returning it to the Bank, the applicant will agree to the Terms and Conditions in the Documentation.
+Once the Bank has approved an application, it will send the applicant an Admission letter.
+By counter-signing the Admission letter the applicant will agree to the legal terms applying to access to the facilities under the Sterling Monetary Framework.
 The Bank will then send a Commencement letter stating when the applicant can begin to participate.